mp3guy/ElasticFusion/README.md

 Firstly install cmake and cuda.
 Then download and build from source OpenNI2, SuiteSparse.
 Next download Eigen (no need to build it since it is a header-only library).
 Then download and build from source Pangolin but pay attention to the following cmake settings.
 There will be a lot of dependencies where path was not found.
 That is OK except OPENNI2 and EIGEN3 (those should be set to valid paths).
 You also need to set MSVC_USE_STATIC_CRT to false in order to correctly link to ElasticFusion projects.
 Also, you can set BUILD_EXAMPLES to false since we don't need them and some were crashing on my machine.

-Next, build Core from source.
-Note that the build might crash if you are missing dirent.h (If so, look here https://github.com/tronkko/dirent).
-Finally, build GUI.
+Finally, build Core and GUI.

 # 2. Is there an easier way to build it? #